make121/Switch/README.md

 [![overview](overview.jpg "overview")]()

-This is the official implementation of the paper [KungfuBot: Physics-Based Humanoid Whole-Body Control for Learning Highly-Dynamic Skills](https://kungfu-bot.github.io/).
+This is the official implementation of the paper [KungfuBot: Physics-Based Humanoid Whole-Body Control for Learning Highly-Dynamic Skills](https://kungfu-bot.github.io/), supporting general motion tracking of the paper [KungfuBot2: Learning Versatile Motion Skills for Humanoid Whole-Body Control](https://arxiv.org/pdf/2509.16638).

 Our paper introduces a physics-based control framework that enables humanoid robots to learn and reproduce challenging motions through multi-stage motion processing and adaptive policy training.